-This course fulfills a General Education and Core Curriculum requirement at the University of Toledo.
+This course fulfills a General Education requirement at the University of Toledo.

-TEACHING STRATEGIES
+TEACHING STRATEGIES (OPTIONAL)

-(Insert information describing how the learning process will be structured and achieved; identify the delivery modalities (face-to-face, online or blended), modes of communication and the learning activities that will be used)
+(Insert information describing how the learning process will be structured and achieved; identify the delivery modalities (face-to-face, online or blended), modes of communication and the learning activities used)

-Example: This section of ENGL 1110 will be a discussion based course; students are expected to arrive to class on-time and be prepared to discuss course texts and topics.
-Lectures will be used when necessary.
+Example: This section of ENGL 1110 will be a discussion-based course; the expectation is that students will arrive to class on time and be prepared to discuss course texts and topics.
+Lectures used when necessary.
 The class will be a blended course; discussion, writing activities, and peer review may take place both in-class and on the course Blackboard site, using features such as discussion boards and peer group rooms.
-More information about the online components of the course will be offered at a later date.